samuelusc/CSCI596-Project/README.md

 1. How to enable new users to quickly discover movies they'll love.
 2. How to effectively increase the engagement of our existing users.

+### Four Core Strategies
+**Relevance**:
+Offer movie recommendations as closely aligned as possible with user preferences and needs.

+**Novelty**:
+Suggest films that users might not have encountered but are likely to find intriguing.

+**Serendipity**:
+Ensure that our recommendations exceed user expectations, creating a sense of surprise and delight.

+**Diversity**:
+Provide a diverse range of recommended genres to cater to the varied tastes and requirements of our users.

 ## Backend

 Features: